active-elastic-job/active-elastic-job/README.md

 [![Build Status](https://travis-ci.org/tawan/active-elastic-job.svg)](https://travis-ci.org/tawan/active-elastic-job)
 [![Gem Version](https://badge.fury.io/rb/active_elastic_job.svg)](https://badge.fury.io/rb/active_elastic_job)

 You have your Rails application deployed on the [Amazon Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) platform and now your application needs to offload work—like sending emails—into asynchronous background jobs.
+Or you want to perform jobs periodically similar to cron jobs.
 Then Active Elastic Job is the right gem.
 It provides an adapter for Rails' [Active Job](http://guides.rubyonrails.org/active_job_basics.html) framework that allows your application to queue jobs as messages in an [Amazon SQS](https://aws.amazon.com/sqs/) queue.
 Elastic Beanstalk provides [worker environments](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html) that automatically pull messages from the queue and transforms them into HTTP requests.
 This gem knows how to handle these requests.
 It comes with a [Rack](http://rack.github.io/) middleware that intercepts these requests and transforms them back into jobs which are subsequently executed.
 ![Architecture Diagram](/docs/architecture.png?raw=true "Architecture Diagram" =20x20)

 ## Why use this gem?